OCA/server-tools/dead_mans_switch_client/README.rst

 This module is the client part of `dead_mans_switch_server`.
 It is responsible of sending the server status updates, which in turn takes action if those updates don't come in time.
+Using `dead_mans_switch_server` is not mandatory;
+you can use this module with any other similar service, eg. https://healthchecks.io.

 Configuration
 =============